VidunderGunder/ml-ady-report/README.md

   </tr>
 </table>

-#### 4-7.
-Remaining phases
+#### Budget (Phase 4-7)

-Budgets for remaining phases will be decided when seeking further funding.
+Budgets for remaining phases will be decided when seeking further funding, as needs are uncertain before phase 3 nears completion.

-## Conclusion and Recommendations